 - Support with Disability Related Expenses within financial assessments

 - Referrals to the Welfare Rights team to help with complex benefit issues where appropriate

-We’ve also provided some money saving tips to help you manage your finances and information on how working can affect benefits.
+We’ve also provided some information on how working can affect benefits.

 Help if you’re struggling with debt

 If you've got several debts, you might be feeling overwhelmed.
 We can help you by:

 - Working with you to help you gain a better understanding of your budget

 - Giving you support to address minor debt issues

 - Assisting with referrals to debt agencies, who offer debt advice aimed at those who are vulnerable or who have complex needs